vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 This was, in brief, the line of reasoning adopted by Mr. Tilak in convincing and winning over the British Democracy.
-He, however, did not confine his activi- ties merely to speeches.
+He, however, did not confine his activi###ties merely to speeches.
 He sent out contributions to the Press and published several pamphlets and leaflets.
 In England, Mr. Tilak found that in spite of the so-called liberty and independence of the Press, the great Fourth